yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/clistctrl-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Liczba wybranych elementów w formancie widoku listy.
+Liczba wybranych elementów w kontrolce widoku listy.

 ### <a name="example"></a>Przykład